-- Protecting our tree canopy by supporting a Cambridge Tree Protection Ordinance. - Proposing a commercial composting pilot for Cambridge small businesses. - Co-sponsoring Policy Orders to ensure bicycle safety in Harvard Square. - Signing onto local and statewide initiatives to stand in solidarity with state and national environmentalism efforts.
+- Protecting our tree canopy by supporting a Cambridge Tree Protection Ordinance. - Proposing a commercial composting pilot for Cambridge small businesses. - Signing onto local and statewide initiatives to stand in solidarity with state and national environmentalism efforts.

 Community Well-being: The Mayor's Office will continue working to ensure that the well-being of our community includes all residents, especially marginalized communities.
 The Office will prioritize initiatives that create space for residents to access mental health services and live healthy lives, destignatize mental illness, engage residents civically and culturally, and create a sense of belonging to our City.
 Community well-being became a priority during the pandemic, and the Mayor advanced this goal by: